iogeek/Gardening4Engineers/_garden/diyIrrigationControl.md

 categories: irrigation arduino
 regenerate: true
 ---
+This covers my v1 setup.
+V2 is better...  way better.
+Documentation to come.

 This project controls watering through a microcontroller/relay in a waterproof box with a  soleniod to regulate water.